 Gesa Power House Theatre Team:

-Heather Schermann began working as the bookkeeper for Gesa Power House Theatre in 2015, was promoted to Theatre Manager in 2018, and now serves as Executive Director for the Power House nonprofit.
+Heather Schermann began working as the bookkeeper for Gesa Power House Theatre in 2015, has worked in the roles of Theatre Manager and Executive Director and is currently the Business and Operations Manager for the Power House nonprofit.
 She has served as a City Councilmember for the City of College Place since 2015, and is treasurer of the Walla Walla Exchange Club.

 Heather loves to travel to attend concerts and Broadway shows.
 In 2019 she achieved her goal of visiting all 50 states.